Attendance and Punctuality

 Certificates are awarded to individual children who have achieved 100% attendance over the whole year.

-In addition, the team with the highest attendance for the week receives the attendance cup to display proudly in their room.
+In addition, the team with the highest attendance for the week receives the attendance cup to display proudly in their classroom.